cal-weng/Terminus-docs/docs/manual/olares/settings/integrations.md

 The Integration section in **Settings** provides a centralized view of all third-party services connected to your Olares system.
 It also allows you to manually configure cloud object storage using API credentials.

 OAuth-based integrations and Olares Space must be connected via the LarePass app.
-See the [LarePass' Integration guide](/larepass/integrations.md) for details.
+See the [Integration guide of LarePass](../../larepass/integrations.md) for details.

-## View existing integrations
+## View and manage existing integrations

 1. Open **Settings** from the Dock or Launchpad.
-2. Go to Integration from the left-hand menu.
+2. Go to **Integration** from the left-hand menu.
 You’ll see a list of currently authorized services.
 3. Click an integration card to show its connection status and available actions.
+4. In the **Account settings** page, click **Delete** to remove the integration.

 ## Add cloud object storage via API keys